Jay-Deshpande/airportMap.github.io/README.md

 ## Introduction

-This visualiztion shows where airports are located in every US State.
+This visualization shows where airports are located in every US State.
 Red plane icons signify airports with a control tower.
-Grey plane Icons signify airports without control towers.
+Grey plane icons signify airports without control towers.
+States are colored according to the number of airports they have.
+For example, Alaska has the most airports in the USA, so it is the darkest shade.
+South Dakota has relatively few airports so it is the lightest shade.
+Interestingly, most of Alaska's airports do not have control towers.
+These are likely small, remote landing strips.
+If we ignore airports without control towers, then California, Texas, and Florida will be the top states.

 ## Primary Functions

+The program loads airport geodata from geojson files and places location markers on the map.
+When an airport marker is clicked, the marker bounces and shows a popup with the airport's name.
+The program also visualizes the number of airports per state as a Choropleth map.

 ## Libraries